Your shopping cart is empty!

 Which Type of Line to Choose when Fishing for Trout?

-When trying to catch trout in a river your best choice of line will be a floating rather than a sinking line.
+Your best choice of trout line will be a floating rather than a sinking line.
 The sinking line, which means that your wet fly will reach deeper parts of the water, is normally a better choice when fishing in a still body of water like a reservoir or lake.

 There is also the intermediate line which sinks slowly taking the fly down a little deeper but not all the way to the bottom.
 The sinking tip line gets the fly down to a similar level as the intermediate version but leaves most of the line on the surface.